vishalud/kubeai/docs/hackathon.md

 # Hackathon 2025 Ideas:  Features for kubeai

+> **Note:** For maximum impact and inclusivity, make your documentation as verbose and detailed as possible.
+Clear, thorough docs enable remote and asynchronous team members to participate fully, understand your design and decisions, and contribute effectively—no matter their location or time zone.

 These are advanced, high-impact features for the kubeai project.
 Each is broken down into actionable subtasks, making them ideal for hackathon teams to tackle collaboratively.

 ---